DLR-RM/BlenderProc/examples/front_3d_with_improved_mat/README.md

 * Sets the category_id of the background to 0: `manipulators.WorldManipulator`
 * Adds cameras to the scene: `camera.Front3DCameraSampler`
 * Loads the cc Materials: `loader.CCMaterialLoader`
-* Several material Randomizers are used to replace the floor, baseboards and walls materials with cc materials: `materials.MaterialRandomizer`
+* Several material Randomizers are used to replace the floor, baseboards and walls materials with cc materials: `manupulators.EntityManipulator`
 * Renders rgb, normals: `renderer.RgbRenderer` module.
 * Renders semantic segmentation: `renderer.SegMapRenderer` module.
 * Writes the output to .hdf5 containers: `writer.Hdf5Writer` module, removes unnecessary channels for the `"distance"`